ISO 9001:2015 Certified

 316 Stainless Steel Flange Dimensions

 All 316 and 316L flanges are machined to published dimensional tolerances.
-Bore diameters, bolt circle, number of holes, flange thickness, and raised face height conform to ASME B16.5 (½" to 24" NB) and ASME B16.47 Series A & B (26" NB and above).
+Bore diameters, bolt circle, number of holes, flange thickness and raised-face height conform to ASME B16.5 (1/2″ to 24″ NB) and ASME B16.47 Series A & B (26″ NB and above).

-316 Stainless Steel — Chemical Composition & Mechanical Properties
+316 — Chemical Composition & Mechanical Properties

 Chromium (Cr)16.00 – 18.00%16.00 – 18.00%16.00 – 18.00%